dgaydukov/cert-aws/files/sa.md

 * Stateful Applications (Lambda is stateless, if you need state it's better to create app in java/node.js and deploy it ot EC2 + RDS/DynamoDb)
 Cold Start - when you first run your lambda and aws search for idle server and run your lambda on this sever, delay may happen.
 When you run it for second and consecutive time, there is no delay.
-By default lambda runs in no VPC (so it has internet access), if you want your lambda to talk with other services you should put it into
+By default lambda runs in no VPC (so it has internet access), if you want your lambda to talk with other services you should put it into VPC, if your lambda need internet access you have to configure nat for it.
-VPC, if your lambda need internet access you have to configure nat for it.
+Lambda doesn't run `npm install`.
+So if you add new package you have to build it locally, create `.zip` file with your project (including `node_modules`) and upload it to aws lambda.

 ###### AWS Step Functions
 Step Functions - visual tool that allows you to build complex logic based on lambda and EC2 calls.